 Student mental health is a topic that is often talked about in the media.
 The previous Universities Minister, Sam Gyimah, helped to push student mental health even higher up the government’s agenda.
 This much-needed attention and change is welcome, as is the government’s announcement today of a Student Mental Health Taskforce that will aim to increase support for students to transition from sixth form or college into university.
 Every student suicide is a tragedy and actions should be taken to prevent this from happening.

 However, it is important to note that although student suicide is incredibly concerning, the rate of suicide among university students is actually significantly lower when compared with the general population of young people, which includes students and non-students.1 This suggests that we need to work together across different sectors to reduce the number of suicides among young people.

 More male students die by suicide

-Looking at data over a 16 year period (2000 to 2017), two thirds of student suicides in England and Wales were among young men.1 Why might this be the case?
+Looking at data over an 18-year period (2000 to 2017), two thirds of student suicides in England and Wales were among young men.
+Why might this be the case?

 Though suicide is not a mental health problem itself, it is linked with acute mental distress, so taking a closer look at gender differences in mental health could help us better understand this disparity.

 Sticking too rigidly to traditional ideas of masculinity, which tend to favour strength, stoicism, dominance and control, may have a negative impact on men’s mental health.
 This may also stop them from expressing concerns about their mental health and seeking help.
 Men may also be more likely to exhibit symptoms of depression through anger or irritation, which means they may be overlooked or misdiagnosed by services.